-Since 1984, coroner's in England and Wales have had a duty to report and communicate a death when the coroner believes that action should be taken to prevent similar deaths, under The Coroners Rule 1984.
+Under The Coroners Rule 1984, coroners in England and Wales have a duty to report and communicate a death when the coroner believes that action should be taken to prevent similar deaths.
 In 2013, these reports, named Prevent Future Deaths or PFDs, became mandated under Paragraph 7 of Schedule 5 of The Coroners and Justice Act 2009, and regulations 28 and 29 of The Coroners (Investigations) Regulations 2013.
 Under these regulations, parties that receive a PFD report are required to respond to the coroner within 56 days of receiving the report, to outline actions taken or proposed that address the coroner’s concerns.

 Many recognise the important lessons outlined by coroners in PFDs, but concerns have been raised regarding the lack of wider communication of these lessons, and insufficient monitoring of the statutory requirement of responding to PFDs and taking action.
 We have created this website – the Preventable Deaths Tracker – and the Preventable Deaths Database to collate and display the data from PFDs in a visual, filterable, and searchable format that others can use.
 We have also launched the Coroners’ Concerns to Prevent Harms series in BMJ Evidence Based Medicine to disseminate important lessons that serve patient safety and prevent similar deaths.